DataIntellectTech/kdb-parquet/README.md

 # kdb-Apache

 Kdb-Apache is a library that is able to convert kdb tables to and from the Apache Parquet table format.
-The library provides a translation of most common kdb+ primitive data types to Apache Parquet equivalent and vice versa.
-The codebase provides similiar functionality to the library [here](https://github.com/rianoc/qParquet), however the library does not utilize the embedpy interface and potentially avoids an extra translation step when encoding and decoding datasets.
+The library provides a translation of the most common kdb+ primitive data types to Apache Parquet equivalent and vice versa.
+The codebase provides similar functionality to the library [here](https://github.com/rianoc/qParquet), however, the library does not utilize the embedpy interface and potentially avoids an extra translation step when encoding and decoding datasets.

 ## Build Instructions